arnabsanyal/Applied-Natural-Language-Processing-CSCI544-20201/README.md

 Natural language is often ambiguous, and machine learning is crucial to making decisions under uncertainty.
 Many other tools in basic artificial intelligence (e.g., planning, knowledge representation and reasoning) also play a role in understanding and responding to natural language.
 However, this class is aimed at students with a general background in computer science (no need to take a machine learning or AI course as a prerequisite).
 Covers the necessary machine learning and basic AI material in this course.

 The topics tentatively planned for this semester are listed below and include speech processing (language modeling, speech recognition, speech synthesis), linguistic foundations (parts of speech, syntax, speech disfluencies, semantics, dialogue, discourse), machine learning, and applications (information retrieval, information extraction, machine translation, natural language generation, dialogue systems, automated grading).
 There is no required text book for the course; lectures will be used to cover the material.
 References for optional reading materials will be provided for each lecture but there will be no required readings.
-One source of material for the course is **Jurafsky and Martin's** book *"Speech and Language Processing."* The second edition was published in 2009.
+One source of material for the course is **Jurafsky and Martin's** book *"Speech and Language Processing"*.
+The second edition was published in 2009.
 While the third edition is being written, the draft chapters are available free and along with their class slides.
 Notable chapters include:

 - Chapter 4: Naives Bayes Classification
 - Chapter 19: Word Senses and WordNet